smallsharptools/ParseBitlyModule/README.md

 Original: https://parse.com/questions/bitlyjs-a-cloud-code-module-for-shortening-long-urls

-Revised to use Promise by SmallSharpTools in October, 2013 (http://sstools.co/)
+Revised to use Parse.Promise by SmallSharpTools (http://sstools.co/)

 This revision allows for the returned process to be used asynchronously.
-Below is an exmaple of a Cloud Code function which uses this module using a Parse.Promise which makes it easier to integrate with functions which requires async activity.
+Below is an example of a Cloud Code function which uses this module asynchronously.

     var shortenUrl = function(request, response) {